 Prerequisite: Xtract Universal versions installed on both machines match.

-Tip: Install the matching version on the different machine by using the
+To install the matching version on the different machine, use the

 XtractUniversalSetup.exe from the program directory (